 Maria Brodskaya is a singer songwriter, pianist, violinist and actress.
-She is originally from Russia.
-Maria is also a classically trained musician and Russian singer songwriter for festivals.
+She is originally from Russia and is also a classically trained musician / Russian singer songwriter ideal for festivals.

-Enquiries for guest appearances in theatre shows and corporate events across the UK.
-Europe and worldwide are also welcome for Maria Brodskaya.
+Enquiries for guest appearances in theatre shows and corporate events across the UK, Europe and worldwide are also welcome.

 The latter occurred at various stages between the 8th and the 13th century: The East Slavs came under the sphere of influence of Byzantine Orthodox Christianity, beginning with the latter’s official adoption in 988 CE by Vladimir of Kievan Rus’; the West Slavs came under the sphere of influence of the Roman Catholic Church since the 12th century and Christianisation for them went hand in hand with full or partial Germanisation, although Great Moravia had an earlier contact with Orthodox Christianity in the 860s; from Moravia, Orthodox Christianity spread to Bulgaria and to most South Slavs.
 (Wikipedia).

 Ambient music is a genre of music that puts an emphasis on tone and atmosphere over traditional musical structure or rhythm.
 A form of slow instrumental music, it uses repetitive, but gentle, soothing sound patterns that can be described as sonic wallpaper to complement or alter one’s space and to generate a sense of calmness.
 Intended to relax, the genre is said to evoke an “atmospheric”, “visual”, or “unobtrusive” quality.
 (Wikipedia).